 Filiz Parlak, Educator, Writer

 Due to its ecological composition, there are vineyards all around Diyarbakır.
-The 69 types of grapes¹ that are grown here arrive in the kitchen after being processed with different production methods.
+The 69 local types of grapes¹ that are grown here arrive in the kitchen after being processed with different production methods.
 The season for fresh grape consumption is short, and therefore different means of preserving grapes have been developed.
 Wine, vinegar, molasses (dims), pulp (bastık), kesme, churchkhela with walnuts (cevizli sucuk), village halva (helavi) and raisins can be consumed alone, and also, tens of different kinds of dishes and desserts are made using them.

 Since sheep and goat farming is more widespread, milk and dairy products are consumed as much as meat and offal.
 Many dairy products are produced in the region including cheese, yoghurt, butter, çökelek or torak (cottage cheese), kurut (qurut, dried cottage cheese), tenire (dried yoghurt), dew (skimmed ayran), tomast (a mixture of strained yoghurt, torak and butter) and others.